Bing Crosby: The Rhythm Boys

 Success with Whiteman was followed by disaster when they reached New York.
 Whiteman considered letting them go.
 However, the addition of pianist and aspiring songwriter Harry Barris made the difference, and The Rhythm Boys were born.
 The additional voice meant they could be heard more easily in large New York theaters.
 Crosby gained valuable experience on tour for a year with Whiteman and performing and recording with Bix Beiderbecke, Jack Teagarden, Tommy Dorsey, Jimmy Dorsey, Eddie Lang, and Hoagy Carmichael.
-He matured as a performer and was in demand as a solo singer.
+Crosby matured as a performer and was in demand as a solo singer.

 Crosby became the star attraction of the Rhythm Boys.
-In 1928 he had his first number one hit, a jazz-influenced rendition of "Ol' Man River".
+In 1928, he had his first number one hit, a jazz-influenced rendition of "Ol' Man River".
 In 1929, the Rhythm Boys appeared in the film King of Jazz with Whiteman, but Crosby's growing dissatisfaction with Whiteman led to the Rhythm Boys leaving his organization.
 They joined the Gus Arnheim Orchestra, performing nightly in the Coconut Grove of the Ambassador Hotel.
 Singing with the Arnheim Orchestra, Crosby's solos began to steal the show while the Rhythm Boys' act gradually became redundant.
 Harry Barris wrote several of Crosby's hits, including "At Your Command", "I Surrender Dear", and "Wrap Your Troubles in Dreams".
-When Mack Sennett signed Crosby to a solo recording contract in 1931, a break with the Rhythm Boys became almost inevitable.
+When Mack Sennett signed Crosby to a solo film contract in 1931, a break with the Rhythm Boys became almost inevitable.
 Crosby married Dixie Lee in September 1930.
 After a threat of divorce in March 1931, he applied himself to his career.